-Substantially all of the loans of the Group have a variable interest rate, mainly connected to Euribor.
+Substantially all of the loans of the Group have a variable interest rate, mainly connected to EURIBOR.
 The bonds issued by the Company are denominated in PLN and bear interest connected to WIBOR.
 Increases in interest rates generally increase the Group's financing costs.
-Currently approximately 39% of the Group's loans are hedged or partially hedged.
-As of 31 December approximately 31% of of the Group's loans are hedged or partially hedged.
-For example, an interest rate increase of 50 basis points for the year ended 31 December 2014 would have increased the Group's interest expense for the year ended 31 December 2014 by approximately €1,585.
+As of 30 June 2016 and 31 December 2015 approximately 66% and 58% of the Group's loans were hedged or partially hedged.
+For example, an interest rate increase of 50 basis points for the year ended 31 December 2015 would have increased the Group's interest expense for the year ended 31 December 2015 by approximately €1,115.
 In addition, in an economic environment in which availability of financing is not scarce, demand for investment properties generally tends to increase when interest rates are low, which can lead to higher valuations of the Group's existing investment portfolio.
 Conversely, increased interest rates generally adversely affect the valuation of the Group's properties, which can result in recognition of impairment that could negatively affect the Group's income.

-Historically, EURIBOR rates have demonstrated significant volatility, changing from 1.343% as of 2 January 2012, through 0.188% as of 2 January 2013, to 0.280% as of 3 January 2014 and 0,076% as of 2 January 2015 (EURIBOR for three-month deposits).
+Historically, EURIBOR rates have demonstrated significant volatility, changing from 1.343% as of 2 January 2012, through 0.188% as of 2 January 2013, to 0.280% as of 3 January 2014, 0,076% as of 2 January 2015 and -0,1320% as of 4 January 2016 (EURIBOR for three-month deposits).